Feature #496

 There may be something in the future that changes my mind, but as things currently stand I will completely remove referer functionality from Privacy Browser as soon as that becomes an option for me.

-Updated by privacybrowser user over 4 years ago
+Updated by privacybrowser user about 5 years ago

 Again I agree...totally retarded design...but Amazon authentication is a prominent example at least in my experience...https://www.amazon.com/gp/navigation/redirector.html

-Updated by privacybrowser user over 4 years ago
+Updated by privacybrowser user about 5 years ago

 As an example of warnings about totally blocking referers without using a whitelist option for select sites, is in the main Chrome extension which offers this functionality (Referer Control) https://chrome.google.com/webstore/detail/hnkcfpcejkafcihlgbojoidoihckciin which states in its configuration interface "if blocking referers by default, and this includes blocking not only of 3rd party referers, but also 1st party, some sites may stop working!"